cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 This __Cocos Creator 3.0 Preview__ version is close to the official version in terms of functionality, and can be used for new project establishment and feature pre-research.
 The next official version will be released around Feb 11 - Feb 17, 2021, and will further improve the performance and fix the problems at that time to ensure that everyone's new projects can proceed smoothly.

-The __Cocos Creator 3.0__ uses a new future-oriented engine architecture, which will bring high-performance, data-oriented and load-balanced renderers to the engine, and seamlessly support Vulkan & Metal multi-backend rendering.
+__Cocos Creator 3.0__ uses a new future-oriented engine architecture, which will bring high-performance, data-oriented and load-balanced renderers to the engine, and seamlessly support Vulkan & Metal multi-backend rendering.
 In the future, it will also support mobile VR/AR and some Host platform.
 For a detailed introduction to the __Cocos Creator 3.0 Preview__, please go to [Official Website Update Instructions](https://cocos.com/creator).

 ## How to migrate (not supported in Preview version)

-Although **we do not recommend projects under development, especially projects that are about to go live, upgrade to 3.0**, we will still launch the 2.x resource import tool in the 3.0 official version.
-This tool will support the perfect import of old project resources and the auxiliary import of codes.
+Although **we do not recommend projects under development, especially projects that are about to go live, to upgrade to v3.0**, there will be a v2.x resource import tool when v3.0 is officially released.
+This tool will support importing old projects, project resources, and project code very well.
 Code-assisted import will convert **JavaScript** into **TypeScript**, and automatically add component type declarations, attribute declarations and function declarations.
-The references of components in the scene will be preserved, and the code inside the function will be imported in the form of comments, which can reduce the developer's upgrade difficulty.
+The references of components in the scene will be preserved, and the code inside the function will be imported in the form of comments, which can reduce the difficulty of upgrading.

 Developers only need to click **File -> Import -> Cocos Creator 2D Project** in the main menu, and a window for importing the plug-in will appear.

 ![image](import-menu.png)

-Then click the button in the left picture below and select the root directory of the __Cocos Creator 2D__ project.
+Next, click the button in the left picture below and select the root directory of the __Cocos Creator 2D__ project.
 The plug-in will automatically traverse all the resources in the project and present it to the developer.
 Developers can check the resources to be imported by themselves, and click the __Import__ button in the right picture below after selection.
 The import is complete.

 ![image](import.png)

-If an existing project needs to be upgraded for special reasons, and you encounter technical or workload difficulties, you can also contact [slackmoehrle@cocos2d-x.org](mailto:slackmoehrle@cocos2d-x.org) for assistance!
+If an existing project needs to be upgraded under special circumstances, and technical or workload difficulties are encountered, please contact [slackmoehrle@cocos2d-x.org](mailto:slackmoehrle@cocos2d-x.org) for assistance!

 ## Old version developers quickly get started

 ### Engine API upgrade

-#### loader
+#### Asset loading

-The loader API is consistent with v2.4, please refer to the [v2.4 Asset Manager Upgrade Guide](https://docs.cocos.com/creator/manual/en/release-notes/asset-manager-upgrade-guide.html).
+The API for Cocos Creator 3.0 asset loading is consistent with v2.4, please refer to the [Asset Manager Overview](../asset/asset-manager.md).

 #### UI related interfaces on the obsolete node